 Prosecco is the Italian response to France’s Champagne or Spain’s Cava.
-A white wine, Prosecco is, as most Italian wines, Denominazione di Origine Controllata (DOC), produced in the Veneto and Friuli-Venezia Giulia regions.
+A white wine, Prosecco is, as most Italian wines, Denominazione di Origine Controllata (DOC).
+It is produced in the Veneto and Friuli-Venezia Giulia regions.
 Prosecco became popular in the 1990s when it was given the status of an Indicazione Geografica Tipica (IGT), after which in 2009 it received its current denomination.
 Some Prosecco wines have even achieved Denominazione de Origine Controllata e Garantita (DOCG): Montello e Colli Asolani Prosecco and Prosecco di Conegliano Valdobbiadene.
-Prosecco wine is the Italian wine that is most popular outside of Italy, and in 2014 it beat out Champagne for the first time as the most sold wine in the world, by bottles.
+Prosecco wine is the Italian wine that is most popular outside of Italy.
+In 2014 it beat out Champagne for the first time as the most sold wine in the world, by bottles.

-Prosecco wine is best served chilled, in a tulip glass, which is ideal due to its tall and slender flute shape that preserves the wine’s bubbles elegantly for a longer period of time.
-Prosecco wine is extremely versatile and can be paired with a variety of foods.
+Prosecco wine is best served chilled, in a tulip glass.
+This is ideal due to its tall and slender flute shape that preserves the wine’s bubbles elegantly for longer.
+Prosecco wine is extremely versatile and it is great with a variety of foods.
 It is also light in its alcohol content which means it can be perfect to serve as an aperitivo to whet the palate and increase saliva production, thus increasing hunger as you prepare for a large, celebratory meal.

-The best thing about prosecco wine is that it can really be served at any time and always gives any occasion an extra bit of elegance and flair.
-Keep a bottle on hand in your refrigerator at all times – you never know when you’ll have something unexpected to celebrate, and prosecco wine is the perfect wine for celebrations.
+The best thing about Prosecco wine is that it can really be served at any time.
+It always gives any occasion an extra bit of elegance and flair.
+Keep a bottle on hand in your refrigerator at all times – you never know when you’ll have something unexpected to celebrate, and Prosecco wine is the perfect wine for celebrations.
 As we approach New Year’s Eve, Prosecco is even more important – this year, instead of springing for a fancy bottle of champagne, opt for a more affordable be just as exciting!